StefanZander/lecture_notes/nzse/android/html/docs/activities.md

 * An **implicit intent** is one in which you do *not* have the name of the target component, but you have a **general action** to perform.

 In NZSE and the practical sessions, you create explicit intents.

+## Activity Life Cycle

+For more information see <https://developer.android.com/guide/components/activities/activity-lifecycle#java>

+Activities transiton through different __states__ in their life cycle.

+ The `Activity` class provides a number of __callback methods__ that allow the activity to know that a state has changed: that the system is creating, stopping, or resuming an activity, or destroying the process in which the activity resides.

+ Within the __lifecycle callback methods__, you can declare how an activity _behaves_ when the user leaves and re-enters the activity.
+ In other words, each callback allows you to perform specific work that's appropriate to a given change of state

+!!! note
+    __You don't need to implement all lifecycle methods__
+    Depending on the complexity of your activity, you probably _don't_ need to implement all the lifecycle methods.
+However, it's important that you understand each one and implement those that ensure your app behaves the way users expect.

+* `:::js onCreate()`
+    blabla

+* `:::js onCreate()`
+    blabla

+* `:::js onCreate()`
+    blabla

+* `:::js onCreate()`
+    blabla

+* `:::js onCreate()`
+    blabla

+* `:::js onCreate()`
+    blabla